wlandau/crew/README.md

     shutting down.
 3.  `seconds_wall`: soft wall time of a worker.

-On the other hand, it is not always helpful to make workers so eager to scale down.
-For example, if you have thousands of tasks that complete almost instantly, then `seconds_idle` and `tasks_max` should be high in order to avoid overburdening the auto-scaling algorithm amid rapidly fluctuating demand.
-In addition, different situations need different numbers of workers.
-You may need far fewer worker than you might expect.
+On the other hand, it is not always helpful to eagerly down-scale workers.
+Because the workload can fluctuate rapidly, some workers may quit and relaunch so often that it creates noticeable overhead.

-To investigate empirically, run your workflow and then look at the output from `controller$summary()`.
+Fortunately, you can investigate auto-scaling and configuration issues empirically.
+Simply run your workflow and then look at the output from `controller$summary()`.

 ``` r
 controller <- crew_controller_local(workers = 10, seconds_idle = 3)